-Stage and the Priority areas for the prevention
+Stage and result Priority areas for the prevention

-result

-of D- I during D-I during pregnancy:
+of D-I during DI during pregnancy:

 childbirth: the birth • the desired pregnancy •

 of a healthy child ensuring the health of the mother;

 • quitting Smoking, alcohol, and psychoactive substances •

 vaccinations against rubella and tetanus;

 genetic counseling;

-HIV prevention.
+• HIV prevention.

 During pregnancy:

 • early detection and treatment of complications •

 monitoring of fetal health;

 • prevention of anemia

-prevention of gestosis• prevention of gestosis;
+prevention of gestosis prevention of gestosis;

 • prevention and treatment of infections.

 During and immediately after childbirth:

 obstetrician's assistance

 • early detection and treatment of complications;

 artificial respiration if necessary

 newborns

 • caring for newborns;

-providing breast-feeding;
+• providing breast-feeding;

 • early detection and treatment of complications in infants.

-1

 newborns.

+spacial attention to children with insufficient hody weight

-special attention to children with insufficient body weight,
+special attention to children with insufficient body weight, premature babies.

-premature babies.

 During the first month of life:

 immunization

 • breast-feeding;

 • early detection and treatment of complications in pregnant

 women.

 newborns;

 establishing trusting relationships with parents

 a newborn baby.

 The first year of breastfeeding for at least 6 months •

+The first year of

-life: survival during introduction of complementary foods according to age •
+life: survival during introduction of complementary foods according to age • stimulation of compunication and games

 the most vulnerable stimulation of communication and games

 period • vaccination;

-• prevention of eating disorders
+F. 1 1.111 11.1 • prevention of eating disorders

-Early childhood (up • provision of a varied diet •
+• provision of a varied diet •

 to 5-6 years): stimulation of communication and games •

 preparation- vaccination

 for school • regular deworming;

 admission • detection and treatment of visual and hearing disorders;

-• protection against environmental factors
+1 . protection against environmental factors

-Late • providing a varied diet •
+late • providing a varied diet •

 childhood (up to 10- promoting a healthy lifestyle;

 11 • injury prevention;

 years): the • identification and treatment of visual and hearing

-beginning of disorders;
+disorders;

-puberty • protection from bad habits;
+puberty protection from bad habits;

-• training in reproductive health
+training in reproductive health

 Teen age • promoting a healthy lifestyle that includes:

 Adolescence: a ensure a healthy diet, optimal physical

 healthy activity, prevention of bad habits, hygiene

 adolescent of the mouth;

 postponing sexual debut;

-• training in reproductive health.
+7D1 1 4 • training in reproductive health.

-Throughout • creating a safe environment
+Throughout training in reproductive health. creating a safe environment

-life • preventing injuries and violence;
+life • training in reproductive health.

-• vaccination.